bsmith96/Reaper-Scripts/README.md

 ### VCA Assign Template

-An old script for recalling (as if it were a scene on a digital mixing desk) to assign different inputs to a set of VCAs.
-This is a template.
+A simple script for recalling (as if it were a scene on a digital mixing desk) to assign different inputs to a set of VCAs.
+This is a template, you create a separate action for every 'scene' you want to recall.

-Currently an \*.EEL file but can probably be adapted fairly easily into \*.LUA to work better with git.
+Designed to emulate mixing a musical multitrack without access to a digital mixing desk, but with simple midi fader controllers.
+To use them like this, I suggest using Qlab to send midi commands, triggering each scene.